OHI-Northeast/ne-prep/prep/resilience/ecological/climate_change/readme.md

 This folder describes the methods used to prepare data for the climate change resilience layer for the US Northeast OHI assessment.

 Data used:
+Regulations:
 1. American Council for Energy-Efficient Economy rankings
 2. Climate Friendly Actions

+Implementation and Enforcement
 3. Renewable Energy Consumption
 4. Carbon Emissions

+Effectiveness and Compliance
+- Same data as implementation and enforcement

 #### [American Council for Energy-Efficient Economy rankings](https://ohi-northeast.github.io/ne-prep/prep/resilience/ecological/climate_change/acee_rankings.html)
 - This layer is derived from [ACEE ranking](from https://database.aceee.org/state-scorecard-rank)